Dedicated Autism Training, Support, and Other Services

 At Autism Partnership, we provide a wide range of services for children and their families, as well as training for professionals who are involved in the education of children with autism.

 For children local to our centres, we provide both direct, one-to-one intervention and the supervision and consultation necessary to develop and maintain an individualised intensive ABA programme.
-One-to-one teaching sessions can occur in our therapy centres, at home, in a nursery or school setting, and in various community locations.
+One-to-one teaching sessions can occur in our therapy centres, at home, in a nursery or school setting.
 At the beginning of intervention, one-to-one teaching is used to rapidly develop skills.
 Group teaching opportunities are provided for the purpose of further developing social skills, generalising skills developed in one-to-one instruction, learning how to learn in group settings, and further developing the maintenance of appropriate behaviour in a variety of settings.
 We provide support for parents on how to manage challenging and maladaptive behaviour and how to maximise the child’s learning while at home.

 For children who are not local to our therapy centres, we can provide ongoing consultation services to assist parents in conducting their own home or school-based ABA programmes.
 We can provide ABA programme services anywhere in the UK and worldwide.
 Children who are just beginning their ABA programmes, not progressing as well as expected, or who have especially complex learning and behavioural needs, can participate in a week-long intensive intervention with highly qualified practitioners providing the therapy.

 For professionals involved in the education of children with autism, we offer comprehensive training in ABA methodology, training workshops, professional development, and consultation for developing ABA classrooms.